werpu/mona-dish/README.md

 A new module AssocArray provides helper functions to provide a similar functionality as Config

+#### 0.25.26
+Another minor breaking change.

+0.25.26 reorganizes the internal data structure of config to allow easier access and a direct mapping of associative arrays and arrays.
+(Allows for easier debugging internal data structures and a small speed bump) due to this change following construct is not possible anymore

+let conf = new Config({});
+conf.assign("[5]","[6]","key").value = "new value";

+This goes hand in hand with the newly introduced low level associative array api you have to change the code accordingly let conf = new Config([]);
+conf.assign("[5]","[6]","key").value = "new value";

+So always when an array is referenced from root, the root element must be an array otherwise an exception is thrown (the same goes for existing subelemements)

+(the same goes implicity for associative arrays in the other direction, arrays cannot have key references anymore with assignments)

 ## Version 0.26 ++
 * Fixing of bugs in the stream area
 * API change for the lookAhead (might break old code using it)